bradyfontenot/rustychips/README.md

 # Rusty Chips: A Chip8 Emulator in Rust

 ## Motivations
 My attempt to learn Rust doing something fun.
-Surely not idiomatic Rust and probably a little dirty bit. certainly is serving its purpose.
+Surely not idiomatic Rust yet and probably a little dirty right now but, certainly serving its purpose of learning Rust.
 Also has the added benefit of being exposed to dealing with registers, bitwise ops, and some assembly-ish instructions.

 ## What is Chip8?
 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers.